FarzanHajian/Classmate/README.md

 # Classmate
-A simple tool to conditionally add CSS classes to HTML elements in Razor components.
+A simple tool to conditionally add CSS classes to HTML elements in Razor components (and also Razor pages).

 It is inspired by ReactJS [classnames](https://www.npmjs.com/package/classnames) library and brings such capabilities to Blazor applications.